-Children and staff members may need to be excluded to protect the health of others and to stop the disease from spreading.
+Students and staff members may need to be excluded to protect those in the school community and to stop the disease from spreading.

 Use this table to assess who you need to exclude.
 Anyone who is excluded will need to stay at home in quarantine.